Gregory the Illuminator: Byzantium and the Eastern Orthodox world

-Italy and the Catholic world
+Italy and the Roman Catholic world

 A statue of St. Gregory in Vatican's St. Peter's Basilica inaugurated in 2005.

 In the 8th century, the iconoclast decrees in Greece caused a number of religious orders to flee the Byzantine Empire and seek refuge elsewhere.
 San Gregorio Armeno in Naples was built in that century over the remains of a Roman temple dedicated to Ceres, by a group of nuns escaping from the Byzantine Empire with the relics of Gregory, including his skull, arms, a femur bone, his staff, the leather straps used in his torture and the manacles that held the saint.
 The femur and manacles were returned by Pope John Paul II to Catholicos Karekin II and are now enshrined at Saint Gregory the Illuminator Cathedral in Yerevan.

 On February 20, 1743, Nardò, Italy was hit by a devastating earthquake that destroyed almost the entire city.
 The only structure to survive intact after the quake was the city's statue of St. Gregory the Illuminator.
 According to the city's registers, only 350 out of the city's 10,000 inhabitants died in the earthquake, leading the inhabitants to believe that St. Gregory saved the city.
 Every year, they mark the anniversary of the earthquake by holding three days of celebrations in his honor.
 Two relics of the saint are at Nardò Cathedral: one is kept in a silver bust of the saint, which is carried in processions, and the other, the metacarpus, is kept within a silver arm-shaped reliquary.

 The feast day of Saint Gregory the Illuminator is on September 30 according to both the 2004 Roman Martyrology of the Ordinary Form and the 1956 Roman Martyrology of the Extraordinary Form of the Catholic Church; however, the 1962 Roman Missal and its previous editions list the feast day of "Saint Gregory, Bishop of Greater Armenia and Martyr" on October 1.

 A 5.7 m tall statue of Gregory in the Carrara marble was installed in the north courtyard of St. Peter's Basilica in Vatican City in January 2005.
 Sculpted by France-based Lebanese-Armenian sculptor Khatchik Kazandjian, the statue was inaugurated by Pope John Paul II.
 Gregory is depicted holding a cross in one hand and the Bible in the other.
 Pope Benedict XVI inaugurated the area as St. Gregory the Illuminator Courtyard in February 2008.